tsnellgrove/dark_castle3/doc/to_do.md

 *** Folderinze modules based on grouping ***

+- TBD: create directory structure for modules (e.g. all class definitions in a single directory)

 *** Really modularize machines! ***

+- Clean up machine, warning, and timer coding
+- Create / update program documentation

+- TBD: Machine coding clean-up
+	- TBD: Machine 2.0 improvement ideas:
+		- BaseCond => always check state
+		- BaseResult => always do a buff_try()
+		- Can we create a general purpose Dispenser machine - for use with Crown and Broach?
+		- Do we really need to test for goblin in antechamber??? (will the goblin ever move)
+		- Have simple, single-test / single-action 'Primative' Conditions and Results: prim_cond and prim_result
+		- Composed Conditions & Results: comp_cond / comp_result == AND / OR of multiple primatives
+		- All results capable of Buffering (rename Result classes appropriately)
+		- if no conditions == True then default Result = nothing happens (no need for pass_result)
+		- Establish switch triggers such that timer as trigger is more natural
+		- Generalize in-hand vs. not-in-hand Condition (single primative)
+		- Generalize creature-has-item vs. creature-does-not-have-item Conditions (single primative)
+		- Establish clearer nomenclature for temp variables that will be fully assigned at end (e.g. 'royal_hedgehog-*temp*')
+		- each 'primitive' cond only tests for *one* thing (but state of that thing is an attribute to be matched)
+	- TBD: de-dup warning and timer classes
+		- IDEA: after cleaning up some typos it appears that "selective inheritance" just isn't a thing.
+What now?
+		- IDEA: this makes sense... in all other cases I inherit from simple parents to more complex children
+		- IDEA: WarnClass is simpler... so it should be the parent
+		- IDEA: Actually - how about a TrigDetectMixIn that is inherited by both WarnClass and MachineMixIn and only has trig_check method?
+		- IDEA: A MixIn of a MixIn seems over-complicated...
+		- IDEA: perhaps right now I'll just make an independent class with duplicate trig_check code base
+		- IDEA: as a future activity, I can look to de-dup in a more elegant fashion
+	- more Modular Machine ideas:
+		- Modular Triggers? (named after intent; match cond, result, & mach)
+		- Primative Conditions (named after condition) [always include single attribute & value]
+		- Compound Conditions [and / or) (named after intent; match mach, result, & trig) {trig_check() method links primatives}
+		- Primative Results (named after result) [always include single attribute & value]
+		- Compound Results (named after intent; match cond, trig, & mach) {trig_check() method links primatives}
+		- The basic goal of the primative & compound structure is to increase re-use of Cond & Result classes (too many class-per-var cases)
+	- Wildcard clean-ups
+		- Extend trig_check wildcards to 'post_act_cmd' & 'auto_act_cmd'
+		- Extend trig_check wildcards to work with Warnings (or better yet, de-dup Warning's trig_check)
+		- guard against multiple wildcaards per list
+	- Results
+		- extend BufferOnlyResult result_exe method in BufferAndEndResult and BufferAndGiveResult
+		- TBD: extend child methods in results_class_def ?
+		- in machines, should conditions and results just be key-value pairs in a dictionary?
+			- As opposed to needing 2 separate lists with identical indexes?
+	- Shorter cond & result names!!
+	- move switch_reset to auto_action() ???
+	- 'trigger_type' => 'trig_type' ??
+	- naming conventions: need to avoid confusion between match_state and mach_state
+	- naming conventions: cond & result name should be same except post-fix
+	- sort out ability to push button / pull levers while goblin is guarding
+	- need to implement hedgehog state machine based on creature state
+- TBD: list of 'contained' internal_switches in MachMixIn attributes?
+	- NOTE: (i.e. add to scope and remove levers & button from features?)
+	- NOTE: [this is a good idea but hold off until at least one more control_panel type machine gets created]
+- TBD: broaden hedgehog response to interacting with sword (e.g. "pull sword" should trigger)

 *** Refactor app_main() modules ***

 - refactor app_main() modules
+- TBD: refactor app_main() modules
 - IDEA: score() and end() should be between post_action() and auto_action() [i.e. between move 'n' and 'n+1']
+- refactor remaining app_main chain: interp, pre_action, cmd_exe, post_action, auto_action, score (??), end (?)

 *** Sort out active_gs child classes ***